hellbox/srob-migration/content/reviews/too-complicated-to-feel.md

 name = "Too complicated to feel" title = "Too complicated to feel" dek = "Alex Blum came out of the Army Rangers broken \u2014\u00a0so badly broken he mistook robbing a bank for a training exercise.
-His cousin wrote a book about the fracture lines running through them both." facebookauto = "Reviewing Ben Blum's Ranger Games, Tessa Hulls asks what keeps a mind together (or breaks it apart)." twitterauto = "Reviewing @BenBlum's Ranger Games, Tessa Hulls asks what keeps a mind together (or breaks it apart)." reviews_byline = ["writers/tessa-hulls.md"] reviews_books = ["books/ranger-games.md"]
+His cousin wrote a book about the fracture lines running through them both." type = "Review"facebookauto = "Reviewing Ben Blum's Ranger Games, Tessa Hulls asks what keeps a mind together (or breaks it apart)." twitterauto = "Reviewing @BenBlum's Ranger Games, Tessa Hulls asks what keeps a mind together (or breaks it apart)." reviews_byline = ["writers/tessa-hulls.md"] reviews_books = ["books/ranger-games.md"]